doganckaratas/OpenSignal/README.md

 ## Important Notice

-This Repository is intended to use for Active Development, so access is restricted for internal development.
+This Repository is intended to use for Active Development and Repo Synchronization purposes, so access is restricted for internal development.
-For contribution and forking, please use project's open source Github fork
+For contribution and forking, please use project's open source main Github fork

 ## Maintainer